GreatTOPDuDu/PyCombustion-Solver/paper/paper.md

 `PyCombustion-Solver` (internal module name `CBm0`) is a compact, Python-based solver for two-dimensional, low-Mach, incompressible reacting flows.
 It is built on `NumPy` and accelerated with `Numba` to balance code readability with reasonable performance on desktop hardware.
 The solver implements a finite-volume formulation with MUSCL/TVD advection schemes, a pressure-projection step solved by geometric multigrid, and global reaction mechanisms for methane and hydrogen based on the Westbrook–Dryer family of models [@WestbrookDryer1981].
 The design goal is to expose, in a single, readable code base, the numerical building blocks that appear in much larger CFD and combustion codes: spatial reconstruction, CFL-limited time integration, pressure Poisson solves, thermodynamic property evaluation, and stiff chemical source term handling.

-# Statement of need
+# Statement of field

 Computational Fluid Dynamics (CFD) of reacting flows is a complex field often dominated by large, monolithic software packages like ANSYS Fluent or OpenFOAM.
 While these tools are powerful, their steep learning curve and complex codebases can be barriers for students and researchers who wish to understand the fundamental coupling between fluid mechanics, thermodynamics, and chemical kinetics.

 `PyCombustion-Solver` addresses this need by providing a compact, transparent implementation of a reacting flow solver.
 It allows users to inspect and modify every part of the pipeline—from the advection schemes (MUSCL/TVD) to the pressure solver (Multigrid) and chemical source term integration.
 It serves as an educational tool for graduate courses in combustion and CFD, as well as a prototyping platform for testing new numerical ideas or simplified reaction mechanisms before implementation in larger codes.

-# Functionality
+# Software design

 The solver follows a classical low-Mach reacting-flow formulation on a structured 2D Cartesian grid.